Term to 100 life insurance is a permanent type of life insurance that insures the life insured for up 100 years of age.

 Term to 100 life insurance (and term life insurances) is pretty much the same, you make your monthly or annual premium contributions in exchange for the financial protection and peace of mind but you don’t really own it and therefore, no cash values or equity are ever built within the policy no matter how long you hold onto it.

 Term 100 life insurance is just that, a straightforward life insurance coverage up to age 100.

 You can top it off with riders like critical illness, accidental death & dismember, fracture, child rider, and disability waiver of premiums but you can’t add term life insurance (10 or 20 years) as riders to protect your temporary obligations much as you can do with structured whole life and universal life policies.

 This means that if you need a high amount of coverage, you will have to get the whole thing as a term to 100 life insurance or implement a separate stand-alone policy to top off your term 100 policy.

 Term 100 Best Use Case

-A term to 100 life insurance is usually implemented by those who are looking for simple and affordable permanent life insurance solution to protect their loved ones from the costs of final taxes, funeral expenses, charitable giving, business insurance, or to leave a tax-free legacy to their next generation.
+A term to 100 life insurance is usually implemented by those who are looking for simple and affordable permanent life insurance solutions to protect their loved ones from the costs of final taxes, funeral expenses, charitable giving, business insurance, or to leave a tax-free legacy to their next generation.

-It is available to all Canadian residents aged 18 to 80 years old but based on my experience, most people who implement term to 100 life insurance policies are those who are in their senior years, mostly to have a permanent life insurance in place to cover taxes at death and funeral costs whose premiums are manageable and guaranteed not increase over time.
+It is available to all Canadian residents aged 18 to 80 years old but based on my experience, most people who implement term to 100 life insurance policies are those who are in their senior years, mostly to have permanent life insurance in place to cover taxes at death and funeral costs whose premiums are manageable and guaranteed not to increase over time.